dkbrummitt/go-build-template/README.md

 err :=  fmt.Errorf("something bad happened")
 ```

-For a small set of errors you can use type errors
+For a small set of errors you can use type errors.
+You can find a demo on the [Golang tour](https://tour.golang.org/methods/19)

 ```go
 // Custom